Page loading ... Please wait.

 Printer Friendly Page

-Preheat oven to 325 degrees F (160 degrees C) and place rack in center of oven.
-Butter and line the bottoms of two - 8 x 1 1/2 inches (20 x 3.75 cm) round cake pans with parchment paper.
-Set aside.
+Chocolate Meringue Cake: Preheat your oven to 325 degrees F (160 degrees C) and place rack in center of oven.
+Butter (or spray with a non stick vegetable spray) and line the bottoms of two - 8 inch (20 cm) round cake pans with parchment paper.

 Separate the eggs while they are still cold, placing the yolks in one bowl and the whites in another bowl.
 Cover the two bowls with plastic wrap and allow the eggs to come to room temperature before using (about 30 minutes).

-In a large bowl sift the cocoa powder, flour, baking powder, and salt.
-Set aside.
+In a large bowl whisk or sift the flour with the baking powder, baking soda, and salt.

-Using an electric mixer, or hand mixer, cream the butter until soft.
+Using an electric stand mixer, fitted with the paddle attachment (or with hand mixer), beat the butter until smooth.
 Add the sugar and beat until light and fluffy.
-Add the egg yolks, one at a time, beating well after each addition.
-Scrape down the sides of the bowl and then beat in the vanilla extract.
+Add the egg yolks and vanilla extract and beat until well combined.
+Scrape down the sides and bottom of the bowl as needed.

-With the mixer on low speed, alternately add the flour mixture and milk, in three additions, beginning and ending with the flour.
-Divide the batter evenly between the two cake pans.
+With the mixer on low speed, alternately add the flour mixture (in three additions) and the cocoa mixture (in two additions), beginning and ending with the flour.
+Divide the batter evenly between the two cake pans (about 360 grams in each pan).
+Smooth the tops with the back of a spoon or an offset spatula.
 Set aside while you make the meringue layer.

-Using a clean bowl, beat the egg whites until foamy.
+Using a clean bowl, fitted with the whisk attachment (or with a hand mixer), beat the egg whites until foamy.
 Add the cream of tartar and continue beating until soft peaks form.
 Gradually add the sugar and continue to whip until stiff peaks form.

-Evenly divide the meringue and place on top of the cake batter in the two pans, gently smoothing the tops with an offset spatula.
-Bake for approximately 25-30 minutes, or until a toothpick inserted in the center of the cake comes out clean.
+Evenly divide the meringue (about 120 grams in each pan) and place on top of the cake batter in the two pans, gently smoothing the tops with an offset spatula.
+Bake for approximately 28 - 35 minutes, or until a toothpick inserted in the center of the cake comes out clean.
 The meringue layers will have turned a light brown and will be crisp to the touch but soft inside.
 Place the pans on a wire rack to cool.
 When completely cooled, gently remove from pans.

-To Assemble Cake: Place one of the cake layers, meringue side down, on a serving platter.
-Spread with the whipping cream.
+Assemble: Place one of the cake layers, meringue side up, on a serving platter.
+Spread the whipped cream onto the cake and top with the raspberries.
 Gently place the second cake layer, cake side down so the meringue layer is facing up, onto the first layer.
-Dust with confectioners sugar.
-Can garnish with fresh strawberries.
-If not eating immediately, place in the refrigerator until serving time.
-But make sure to bring the cake to room temperature before serving.
+Dust with confectioners (powdered or icing) sugar.
+If not eating immediately, cover and place in the refrigerator until serving time.
+The assembled cake will hold in the refrigerator for a few hours.

 Serves 8 - 10.